Bob Fass: Reinstatement

 Since his reinstatement in 1982, Fass continued in the same vein.
 Singers like Jeffrey Lewis, Roy Zimmerman, Debby Dalton, Kathy Zimmer and Rav Shmuel, blues guitarists Toby Walker and Guy Davis, radical environmentalist Keith Lampke and visual artists like Keith Haring, Art Spiegelman and MacArthur Fellow Ben Katchor, are just a few who have joined the roster of Radio Unnameable guests.
 Fass reassembled the members of The Lovin' Spoonful on the air, emceed the Phil Ochs Memorial, and flew to Houston to celebrate Jerry Jeff Walker's birthday, which he taped and played on the radio.

 In the mid-1980s, Fass was nearly homeless.
 AJ Weberman rented a truck for Fass and a large storage unit to hold his archives, paid in advance for many years.

 Fass was last paid for his radio time in 1977.
 Musicians like Dave Bromberg turn up at tributes to thank Bob "for giving us our careers."
-Many of his protégées have turned colleagues, like Steve Post, Larry Josephson, and Vin Scelsa, and have spoken of his generosity with his time.
+Many of his protégés have turned colleagues, like Steve Post, Larry Josephson, and Vin Scelsa, and have spoken of his generosity with his time.
 Listeners have made donations to his retirement fund.
 "It's better than BAI paying me that people remember me, I guess," Fass said.

 By 2006, Fass's time on WBAI had been reduced to just one night a week.
 He continued to host in that single weekly overnight time slot.
 As of 2016, the show was also being heard on a small syndication network, at the time flagshipped at WFTE in Mount Cobb, Pennsylvania (which went out of business later that year) and hosted from his home due to declining health.

 On October 4, 2019, WBAI was illegally seized by a minority faction of Pacifica's board without authorization, and canceled all of WBAI's original programming including Fass's show, replacing it with canned programs from California.
 This lasted a month before it could be reversed through court action and Radio Unnameable was restored.